 Jerusalem.
 The buildings in the Old City and around (the walled kernel has shifted over the millennia) comprise an incomparable mix of ages and cultures from the time of King David to the present day, while continuing to be a thriving, living city.
 The massive stones and underground tunnels of Herod’s Temple Mount are highly impressive survivals from the ancient world.
 In the afternoon a walk along a section of the ramparts leads to further Roman-era structures in the Ecce Homo Convent and the Bethesda Pools, and to the Crusader church of St Anne.
 View the seeming panorama of belfries, domes, minarets and city wall from the Mount of Olives.
 Overnight Jerusalem.

 Jerusalem.
 Mainly Constantinian and Crusader, but confusingly complex, compartmentalised and embellished with later ornamentation, a proper study of the Church of the Holy Sepulchre reveals a deeply fascinating building.
-Among the items seen during the rest of the day are the Roman colonnaded Cardo, the largely 13th-century Armenian Cathedral, and a 17th-century synagogue.
+Among the structures seen during the rest of the day are the Roman colonnaded Cardo, the largely 13th-century Armenian Cathedral, and a 17th-century synagogue.
 Free time is an alternative, possibly with a visit to Yad Vashem, the Holocaust Museum.
 In the afternoon drive through Israel to the Dead Sea Valley, the lowest place on earth, to the oasis of Ein Gedi for the first of two nights.

 Masada, Ein Gedi.
 Rising high above the Judaean desert, Herod’s fortified palace of Masada, last redoubt of the Jewish rebellion against Roman occupation, is one of the most impressive archaeological sites in the Levant.
 Spend a free afternoon in Ein Gedi to enjoy the botanical gardens or a swim in the Dead Sea.
 Final night in Ein Gedi.

 Qumran, Jericho, Galilee.
 Re-enter occupied Palestinian Territories.
 Qumran is the site of the settlement of the Essenes, a Jewish sect, where the Dead Sea Scrolls were found.
 The palm-shaded oasis of Jericho is the world’s most low-lying town and perhaps its oldest continuously inhabited one, the Tell as-Sultan dating back 10,000 years.
-Nearby, Hisham’s Palace is a remarkably well preserved 8th century Umayyad palace.
+Nearby, Hisham’s Palace is a remarkably well preserved 8th-century Umayyad palace.
 Continue north, re-enter Israel and spend the first of two nights in Tiberias.

 Sea of Galilee, Tzefat.
-Visit first the archaeological site of Tell Hazor, and then ascend the Galilean highlands to the mediaeval synagogues and cobbled streets of the town of Tzefat.
+Visit first the archaeological site of Tell Hazor and then ascend the Galilean highlands to the mediaeval synagogues and cobbled streets of the town of Tzefat.
 See the remains of the fishing village of Capernaum, Jesus’s most permanent residence and site of a 5th-century synagogue.
 Take a boat on the Sea of Galilee, and overnight Tiberias.

 Akko, Caesarea.
 Akko (Acre) was the principal city of the Crusaders, though the vaulted halls surviving from that period lie below an enthralling maze of narrow streets, Ottoman khans and modern souqs.
 Drive beside the Mount Carmel range to Caesarea, founded by Herod the Great and capital of Judaea for over 600 years.
 Once the largest city of the eastern Mediterranean, remains include the Herodian theatre, Byzantine residential quarters and a Crusader church.
 First of two nights Tel Aviv.